-These guidelines will assist with the management of reporting exposed, presumed, and confirmed positive COVID-19 cases to Houston Independent School District's (HISD) Health and Medical Services Department (HMS).
+These guidelines will assist with the management of reporting confirmed positive COVID-19 cases to Houston Independent School District's (HISD) Health and Medical Services Department (HMS).
 HMS developed these guidelines based on the latest guidance from the Center for Disease Control and Prevention (CDC), local public health authorities, and the Texas Education Agency (TEA).